VideahGams/redditerm/README.md

 ```

-For convinence, you could add this to your .bashrc like so:
+For convenience, you could add this to your .bashrc like so:

 ```bash